vitaminwater/rotonde/README.md

-when you receive this packet when connecting to `rotonde`, you know that the `pca9685` is available on the system, and you can now send actions to control it, so lets say we want to put the servo on channel 0 to its center position, we would send an action as follows:
+when you receive this packet when connecting to `rotonde`, you know that the `pca9685` is available on the system, and you can now send actions to control it.
+Now that we know it is here, we want to put the servo on channel 0 to its center position, it is as easy as sending the following json object to rotonde:

 ```
 {